Lake Titicaca Travel Guide

 Specific sights are few and far between on the stunning Capachica Peninsula – but that’s because it is nearly all serenely beautiful.
 Located on the northwest shore of Lake Titicaca, it’s the perfect place to experience community-run tourism.

-The only accommodation is in local homestays in one of the laid-back little communities such as Llachón or Chifrón – which even has a beach!
-The main thing to do, however, is to find learn about the traditional communities here and their inhabitants’ way of life.
+The only accommodation is in local homestays in one of the laid-back little communities such as Llachón or Chifrón (which even has a beach!).
+The main thing to do in these places, is to learn about traditional communities and their inhabitants’ way of life.

 While here, consider renting a kayak to explore the lake, and walking out to the funerary towers erected by pre-Inca lakeshore peoples such as the Colla.

-7. Party at La Virgen de la Candelaria in Puno or Pucará
+7. Party during La Virgen de la Candelaria in Puno or Pucará

-Puno and Pucará, 40 miles north of Juliaca, have some of the most renowned celebrations.
+Puno and the town of Pucará (40 miles north of Juliaca), have some of the most renowned celebrations.

 8. Go kayaking on Lake Titicaca